-The GOLD 2024 report is an update GOLD 2023 report which was a major revision.
-Following systematic literature searches and double-blind review by the GOLD Science Committee, the GOLD report has been updated to include key peer-reviewed research publications from January 2022 to July 2023.
-In total, 148 new references have been added to the GOLD 2024 report.
+The GOLD 2025 report is a further update of the GOLD 2023 report, which was a major revision.
+Following systematic literature searches and double-blind review by the GOLD Science Committee, the GOLD report has been updated to include key peer-reviewed research publications from January 2023 to July 2024.
+In total, 164 new references have been added to the GOLD 2025 report.